 You probably already know a bit about who your product is designed for but for effective targeting we need to go a little deeper.
 If you’ve already been working in the industry, talk to your current clients.
 If not, get researching.
 Think about the people who will use your website, the customers and potentials that might use your social media and why they would want to work with you.
 Focus on how you can solve a specific customer problem.

 A customer journey plan can be extremely helpful.
 Discover your customer needs, emotional drivers, actions, touch points and the channels through which you can reach them.
-Carry these changing drivers through your customers' different journey stages from Need to Conversion and Advocacy.
-What do they your customers need from you and how can you reach them?
+Carry these changing drivers through your customers' different journey stages from

 Now you know who you are and who your customers are, it’s time to get creative.
 Find a freelance designer or design agency who specialise in branding and logo design.
 The clearer your brief to them, using the above sections, the easier it will be for them to capture the essence of your brand.